prisma/prisma1/docs/1.7/03-Tutorials/04-Cluster-Deployment/01-Digital-Ocean-(Docker-Machine).md

 1. Create `docker-compose.yml` with proper configuration
 1. Create `.env` to configure the environment variables used by Docker
-1. Run `docker-compose up` to install Prisma on the Droplet
+1. Run `docker-compose up -d` to install Prisma on the Droplet

 Let's get started!